paps/dotfiles/README.md

 To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `21 */4 * * * curl --fail --silent --show-error 'https://link-ip.nextdns.io/xxxxxx/yyyyyyyyyyyyyyyyy' 2>&1 | logger -t nextdnslinkip`.

+### Network Manager

+The NetworkManager service is not enabled by default on Debian.
+Normally for normal desktop PCs this would not be needed as they just connect via their wired iface automatically, but NextDNS seems to get flaky when NetworkManager is not up.

+In order to enable the NetworkManager service:
+* change `managed=false` to `managed=true` in `/etc/NetworkManager/NetworkManager.conf` to let it manage wired interfaces
+* run `sudo systemctl enable NetworkManager` (and `sudo systemctl start NetworkManager` the first time)

 ### Mouse acceleration

 Before `libinput` existed, the `xset m` command found in `openbox/xcfg.sh` had an effect.
 Now it's a no-op.